 Can you relate to any of these scenarios?

 For many, life just hasn’t lived up to their expectations.
 They started out excited, energetic, and full of hope, and ended up feeling disappointed and let down.
-So what is it that allows others to feel totally excited by life and looking forward to each new day instead of thinking about those so called good old days?
+So what is it that allows others to feel totally excited by life and looking forward to each new day instead of thinking about those so long lost good old days?

 Circumstances can certainly have a huge effect, but that’s not the answer.
 The way we know this is that many people are able to rise above the worst kind of circumstances and still maintain a positive, optimistic view of life.
 So there must be other factors involved.